sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-python.md

 ### Overview

-See the following steps for an overview of the SDK's workflow for document classification.
-Every method returns a chainable promise:
+See the following steps for an overview of the SDK's workflow for document classification:

 1. Instantiate an SDK object (`new SensibleSDK()`.